Introduction: The Open Data Revolution in Engineering

 Global1kmFree

 Global geology at 1:5,000,000 scale.
 Provides lithology, age, and structure.
 Useful for regional hydrogeological assessments, borehole siting, and preliminary site characterisation.
-Available as shapefile download or WMS.
+Available as shapefile download or WMS service.

 Global1:5M scaleFree